True Colors (Cyndi Lauper song): Phil Collins version

-In 1998, the song was recorded by English musician Phil Collins for his first greatest hits album, ...Hits (1998).
-R&B singer Kenneth "Babyface" Edmonds produced and provided backing vocals.
+English musician Phil Collins recorded a cover of "True Colors" for his first greatest hits album, ...Hits (1998).
+It was released on October 5, 1998, in Japan and on October 26 in the United Kingdom.
+R&B singer Kenneth "Babyface" Edmonds produced this version and provided backing vocals.
 The track peaked at number 12 on the U.S. Billboard Bubbling Under Hot 100, number two on the Billboard Adult Contemporary chart, and number 26 on the UK Singles Chart.
 It additionally reached the top 40 in Austria, Canada, France, Germany, and Hungary.

 In 2004, a live rehearsal version was released on Collins' Love Songs: A Compilation...
 Old and New album.